Colin White (ice hockey, born 1997): International play

-Colin White competed as a member of Team USA at the 2014 IIHF World U17 Championships, where he set a USA record of 18 points in six games.
+White competed as a member of Team USA at the 2014 IIHF World U17 Championships, where he set a USA record of 18 points in six games.
 He helped lead Team USA to a Gold medal defeating Canada in the championship game.

-White competed as a member of Team USA at the 2015 IIHF World U18 Championships, where he scored the overtime game-winning goal to defeat Finland in the gold medal game.
+He was named to the tournament's all-star team.
+He competed as a member of Team USA at the 2015 IIHF World U18 Championships, where he scored the overtime game-winning goal to defeat Finland in the gold medal game.

-In 2016, White represented Team USA at the IIHF World Junior Championships, where he helped Team USA win a bronze medal in Helsinki, Finland.

-In 2017, Colin White competed as a member of Team USA at the 2017 IIHF World Junior Championships, where he scored to tie the game that went to overtime in which USA defeated Canada in the gold medal game.
+White represented Team USA at the 2016 IIHF World Junior Championships, where he helped Team USA win a bronze medal in Helsinki, Finland.
+In 2017, he returned as a member of Team USA at the 2017 World Junior Ice Hockey Championships, where he scored to tie the game that went to overtime in which USA defeated Canada in the gold medal game.

 After the Senators failed to qualify for the 2018 Stanley Cup playoffs, White was named to represent Team USA's 2018 IIHF World Championship roster.
-He scored 2 goals and 3 points in 10 games to help the United States claim the bronze medal in Denmark.
+The United States claimed the bronze medal in Denmark.
 On April 19, 2019, White was selected to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Kosice, Slovakia.
+Team USA made it to the quarterfinals but were eliminated by Russia 4–3.